 The Department of Anesthesiology & Critical Care Medicine (ACCM) is seeking a Certified Nurse Anesthetist (CRNA).
 This position reports jointly to the Clinical Lead CRNA and the Division Chief of Nurse Anesthesia (Chief CRNA).

-Primary responsibilities are (a) the administration of intravenous, inhalation and other anesthetics to patients in an operating room and (b) observing the physiological condition of patients while under anesthesia.
+Primary clinical responsibilities are (a) the administration of intravenous, inhalation and other anesthetics to patients in an operating and/or procedure room and (b) observing the physiological condition of patients while under anesthesia.
 In conjunction with these primary responsibilities (a) evaluates each assigned patient's physical state and plans the course of anesthesia, (b) obtains, assembles, operates, and/ or monitors anesthesia equipment and (c) ensures that all necessary supplies, drugs and anesthetic agents are available.

 Functions within safe parameters for quality/good patient care.
 Seeks assistance from attending anesthesiologist when appropriate.
 Uses critical thinking skills and adapts to changes as necessary.